BenRover-24/docs/docs/it/index.md

 4. Set up Firebase:
    - Create a Firebase project and obtain the `credentials.json` file.
    - Place the `credentials.json` file in the project root directory.
+   - Copy the database url from firebase and paste it at the `databaseURL` value of the initialization

 ## 🚀 Usage